<- Back

 Book a call

-Directing your investments toward sustainable projects, funding the ecological transition, and making placements that benefit the environment – these are the core objectives of green investment funds.
-And this is done without neglecting the pursuit of profitability; quite the opposite, in fact.
-In essence, investing in green funds means choosing a financial approach that balances returns, sustainability, and responsibility.
-The range of green investment vehicles is extensive, offering prime opportunities for individuals who wish to invest for the planet.
+Directing investments towards sustainable projects, contributing to the ecological transition, making placements that finance environmentally beneficial initiatives—these are all objectives of ecological investment funds.
+And this is achieved without ever abandoning the pursuit of profitability; quite the contrary, in fact.
+In short, investing in ecological funds means choosing a financial approach that places profitability, sustainability, and responsibility on equal footing.
+The range of green investment vehicles is also broad, offering prime opportunities for individuals who want to invest for the planet.

-Green Investment Funds: Investments Supporting the Energy Transition
+Ecological Investment Funds: Investments for the Energy Transition

-Green investment funds – or "green funds" – are a category of investment vehicles that comprise assets selected for their positive environmental impact.
-This can include projects related to renewable energy development, energy efficiency, waste management, organic waste recycling, sustainable mobility, low-carbon renovation, or even soil decontamination.
+Ecological investment funds—or green funds—are a category of vehicles that group together investments selected for their positive impact on the environment.
+These can be projects related to renewable energy development, energy efficiency, waste management, bio-waste recycling, soft mobility, low-carbon renovation, or even soil decontamination.
 The scope of action is vast, and the needs are numerous.

-The most common type of green investment fund is a Collective Investment Scheme in Transferable Securities (UCITS) with an SRI (Socially Responsible Investment) label.
-This type of fund pools savings from multiple investors to deploy them in financial markets.
+The most common ecological investment fund is a UCITS (Undertaking for Collective Investment in Transferable Securities) with an ISR (Socially Responsible Investment) label.
+This type of fund pools the savings of several investors to place them on the financial markets.

-• Equity funds: Invested in company stocks, chosen for their ESG (Environmental, Social, Governance) practices.
+• Equity funds: Invested in company shares, selected for their ESG (Environmental, Social, and Governance) approach.

 • Bond funds: Invested in bonds.